 How do we meet people with empathy in a way that helps us 'fall in love' (be moved by their humanity), give them a deep sense of being seen, heard, and understood that brings them in touch with inner intelligence, and helps both of us find our way to willing flexibility and creative, collaborative, caring relationality?
 (And not 'NVC-annoy' people)

-In this deepening course, we’ll explore some of the next level skills and applications of empathy.
+In this deepening course, we’ll explore some of the next level skills and applications of empathy, with a bit of focus on skillful authentic honesty as well.
 We’ll practice and refine it as an art and enjoy playing in the group field of empathy.
-I imagine that this summer learning exploration can help you consolidate empathy as a core orientation and skillset, provide meaningful community, and help you gain confidence about stepping into this beautiful way of meeting life.
+I imagine that this learning exploration can help you consolidate empathy as a core orientation and skillset, provide meaningful community, and help you gain confidence about stepping into this beautiful way of meeting life.

-Session 2: Going for the depths, falling in love, being touched by life, revealing hidden beauty
+Unit 2: Juicing Needs, Going for the depths, falling in love with humans, being touched by life, revealing hidden beauty